-- Develop a comprehensive Al ethics policy that covers all aspects of Al development and deployment. - Integrate AI ethics into existing governance and oversight frameworks. - Continue to or start to engage with the public and multidisciplinary experts to get feedback on your AI ethics policies and practices. - Establish a process for monitoring and evaluating the impact of your agency's Al systems on ethical and human rights issues. |> Learn more about this in the Use and Monitoring section of the Responsible Al Innovation in Action Workbook.
+- Develop a comprehensive Al ethics policy that covers all aspects of Al development and deployment. - Integrate AI ethics into existing governance and oversight frameworks. - engage with the public and multidisciplinary experts to get feedback on your AI ethics policies and practices. - Establish a process for monitoring and evaluating the impact of your agency's Al systems on ethical and human rights issues. |> Learn more about this in the Use and Monitoring section of the Responsible Al Innovation in Action Workbook.